decwarorg/merely-players/readme.md

   - [docker compose](#docker-compose)
 - [versions](#versions)

+for a nutshell history, please see the [decwar/history readme](https://gitlab.com/decwar/history)

 # push button

 to install, create/copy and use install.py within the top-level folder where subfolders will be created